Browse Items (61 total)

 Photo of Happy Wilson and his Golden River Boys, Birmingham, Alabama.
 Pictured left to right are Billy Tucker, Ted Crabtree, Sammy Pruett, Louise Linard, Happy Wilson, and Jim O’Day.
 Sponsors identified in the photo are White Tulip Corn Meal and…

-Hardrock Gunter (2 Photos)
+Hardrock Gunter .jpeg

 Two fan-made photos of Sidney Louie "Hardrock" Gunter (1925-2013).
 The Birmingham, Alabama-born country musician got his start in the 1930s as a member of the Hoot Owl Ramblers and, then, Happy Wilson's Golden River Boys.
 His first two singles on the…